NUKnightLab/StoryMapJS/README.md

 Of course, you'll need to use `https://localhost:5000/select/` to access the authoring tool.
 You'll get a warning that the security certificate is not trusted.
 Disable that warning to proceed.

-### Local Storage
+### Developement with Local Storage

-In order to work with the authoring environment locally, you have to enter the path to your cloned StoryMapJS repository as the value of LOCAL_DIRECTORY in your env.sh file.
+In order to work with the authoring environment locally, you have to enter the path to your cloned StoryMapJS repository as the value of LOCAL_DIRECTORY & LOCAL_STORAGE_MODE in your env.sh file.

+    export LOCAL_STORAGE_MODE=True
     export STORYMAPJS_DIRECTORY="FILL IN WITH PATH TO YOUR STORYMAPJS REPO DIRECTORY"

 ### A note about installing python requirements on Mac OS X 10.11 "El Capitan"